pjlamb12/angular-tag-select/README.md

 ###Outputs
 `selectedTagsUpdated`: This output emits a list of items that have been selected.
 The array is of objects with two attributes, `id` and `value`.
 Use this list to determine what the user has selected.

+## Styling the Component

+For now, overwrite the styles in this component by adding style rules in your app that overwrite the styles on the elements of this component.
+There are two `ul`s to style: `.selected-tag-list` and `.possible-tag-list`.
+Look in `src/app/tag-select/tag-select/tag-select.component.scss` to see the styles that are used by default.

+Also, be sure to include Font Awesome in your project for the selected and non selected states for the possible tag list.
+One of the `TODO`s will be to allow you to pass in the CSS classes for the icon font of your choice.
+That way you can pass in `'fa', 'fa-square-o', 'fa-check-o'` in for the two states, or whatever other classes you would like to use.

 # Contributing to the Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.